Ensure you meet minimum qualifications to be a Fish and Wildlife (WDFW) Police Officer.

 Drug use disqualifiers

-- Use of marijuana in the last 12 months.
+- Any use of marijuana in the last 12 months.

 - Illegal drug use while employed in a criminal justice capacity.